cryptobuks/project-help-all/README.md

 Details:
 - Arabic support.
-- User Location will not be saved anywhere.
+- Donor location will not be saved.
 - No registration required for donors.
-- Minimal on-boarding needed for patrons/ NGOs.
+- Minimal on-boarding needed for patrons/NGOs.
 - Google/Apple maps integration.
 - Uber integration.